Jump to navigation

 Destination sourcing is also used when a product or service has a lease/rental agreement with periodic recurring payments.
 Businesses will now be required to collect and remit sales tax for all retail sales to Colorado consumers, regardless of the physical location for the business.
 Exceptions to the new sales tax law may apply to small businesses and marketplace sellers.
 Information regarding exceptions to the new sales tax is below.
 For a complete list of location/jurisdiction codes for sales tax filing, see form DR0800.

-HB19-1240 provides a temporary exception to destination sourcing for small businesses physically located in the state of Colorado that have less than $100,000 in sales during the previous calendar year.
+HB19-1240 provides a temporary exception to destination sourcing for small businesses physically located in the state of Colorado that have less than $100,000 in retail sales during the previous calendar year.
 Such sellers may source their sales to the business location of the seller and collect all applicable state-administered and special district taxes for their business's jurisdiction.
 This is called origin sourcing.

-Should the small business exceed $100,000 in sales during a calendar year, the business must transition to using destination sourcing.
+Should the small business exceed $100,000 in retail sales during a calendar year, the business must transition to using destination sourcing.
 Businesses will have until the first of the month, 90 days following the date they exceed the $100,000 threshold to begin using destination sourcing.

 The temporary small seller exception is effective until a new Global Information System (GIS) from the Department of Revenue is available online.
 After the launch of the GIS, all businesses will have 90 days to transition to destination sourcing.